Prof Helen L. Ball, BSc, MA, PhD

 Dr Cecilia Tomori, Johns Hopkins

 Cecilia’s monograph ‘Night-time breastfeeding: an American cultural dilemma’ is an excellent example of ethnography applied to the tensions and stigma involved in bed-sharing.
 Cecilia was a member of the Department of Anthropology in Durham from 2017 to 2020 and she continues to collaborate with the DISC team.
+Cecilia is now Director of Global Public Health and Community Health at John Hopkins University, and author of the 2023 Lancet Breastfeeding Series.

 Professor Megan Galbally